 For distance students there are eight tutorials (one hour; via Zoom).
 On campus students are welcome to attend

-Readings for this paper will consist of journal articles and two ethnographies.
-These two ethnographies are:
+Readings for this paper will consist of journal articles and an open access book titled:

 - Course outline